Skip to main content

 How deep should deck footings be?

-At least 12 inches (30 cm) deeper than your local frost line — that's the depth at which winter ground freeze stops, varies 0 inches in southern climates to 48+ inches (122 cm) in northern.
-Most northern US states are 36-48 inches (91-122 cm); central states 24-36 inches (61-91 cm); southern coastal states 0-12 inches (0-30 cm).
-Always check your local building department's frost-line map.
-Footings shallower than frost line will heave annually and crack the deck framing.
+At least 12 inches (30 cm) deeper than your local frost line.
+That's the depth at which winter ground freeze stops, ranging from 0 inches in southern climates to 48+ inches (122 cm) in the north.
+Most northern US states are 36-48 inches (91-122 cm), central states 24-36 inches (61-91 cm), southern coastal states 0-12 inches (0-30 cm).
+Check your local building department's frost-line map.
+Footings shallower than the frost line will heave every year and crack the deck framing.

 What size footings for my deck?